DataDog/dd-sdk-android/docs/integrated_libraries_android.md

 ### Retrofit

-If you use Retrofit, let it use your `OkHttpClient`, and you'll get RUM and APM information about network requests made with Retrofit.
+If you use Retrofit, let it use your `OkHttpClient` for RUM and APM information about network requests made with Retrofit.

 ```kotlin
         val retrofitClient = Retrofit.Builder()